jeffpar/pcjs/blog/_posts/2018/2018-04-01-exploring-the-ibm-personal-computer.md

 ![Exploring the IBM PC (Bug)](/blog/images/exploring-the-ibm-pc-intro-bug.png)

-This was due to a bug in certain calls to the ROM's INT 10h "Scroll Up" function:
+This was due to a bug in certain calls to the program's "scroll" function, which uses ROM BIOS INT 10h function 06h to perform the scroll operation.
+Also note that when the caller of this code passes 0 for the number of lines to scroll, the operation becomes a "clear" instead of a "scroll":

     &02C1:068C 58               POP      AX
     &02C1:068D 8AE0             MOV      AH,AL
     &02C1:068F 80C406           ADD      AH,06
-    &02C1:0692 59               POP      CX
-    &02C1:0693 8AC1             MOV      AL,CL
+    &02C1:0692 59               POP      CX         ; pop number of lines to scroll &02C1:0693 8AC1             MOV      AL,CL      ; move to AL (0 means erase instead of scroll)
-    &02C1:0695 5B               POP      BX         ; pop scroll parameter for CL &02C1:0696 8ACB             MOV      CL,BL
+    &02C1:0695 5B               POP      BX         ; pop top left column into BX &02C1:0696 8ACB             MOV      CL,BL      ; move to CL
-    &02C1:0698 5B               POP      BX         ; pop scroll parameter for CH &02C1:0699 8AEB             MOV      CH,BL
+    &02C1:0698 5B               POP      BX         ; pop top left row into BX &02C1:0699 8AEB             MOV      CH,BL      ; move to CH
-    &02C1:069B 5B               POP      BX         ; pop scroll parameter for DL &02C1:069C 8AD3             MOV      DL,BL
+    &02C1:069B 5B               POP      BX         ; pop bottom right column into BX &02C1:069C 8AD3             MOV      DL,BL      ; move to DL
-    &02C1:069E 5B               POP      BX         ; pop scroll parameter for DH &02C1:069F 8AF3             MOV      DH,BL
+    &02C1:069E 5B               POP      BX         ; pop bottom right row into BX &02C1:069F 8AF3             MOV      DH,BL      ; move to DH
     &02C1:06A1 5B               POP      BX
     &02C1:06A2 8AFB             MOV      BH,BL
     AX=0600 BX=0707 CX=184F DX=0000 SP=0100 BP=00FA SI=1E39 DI=01F6
     SS=0FDF DS=0439 ES=0439 PS=F006 V0 D0 I1 T0 S0 Z0 A0 P1 C0
     &02C1:06A4 CD10             INT      10

-which must place the coordinates of the top left corner of the scroll operation in CX and the bottom right coordinates in DX.
-However, as you can see above, they sometimes store the top values in DX and the bottom values in CX, so when the ROM subtracts CX from DX to calculate the number of rows and columns to scroll (or in this case, to clear), it ends up with negative values, which it then treats as large positive numbers instead, and proceeds to erase a large swath of memory past the bottom of the screen.
+To operate properly, the caller must push the bottom right coordinates and then the top left coordinates, which are then popped into the CX and DX registers, respectively.
+However, as you can see above, the caller sometimes pushes the parameters in the wrong order, so that the top values end up in DX and the bottom values end up in CX.
+So when the ROM subtracts CX from DX to calculate the number of rows and columns to scroll (or in this case, to clear), it ends up with negative values, which it then treats as large positive numbers instead, and proceeds to erase a large swath of memory past the bottom of the screen.

 You can debug this yourself using the [PCjs Debugger](/software/pcx86/demo/ibm/exploring/1.00-MDA/?debugger=true) and setting a breakpoint on the above INT 10h instruction (`BP 2C1:6A4`).
 However, tracking down the particular call that pushes the wrong scroll parameters is an exercise left for the student, because the program was built using FORTH88, which generates an intermediate "p-code" to push parameters and call functions -- not the most fun thing to debug.

 So why, on a *real* PC, was the screen still being successfully erased?
 Because the monochrome video card's 4K buffer can be addressed not only at B000:0000, but also at B000:1000, B000:2000, and so on, all the way up to B000:7000.